AndreaPrestia/Felis/README.md

 **Subscribe to a topic**

-To ease the testing process, I have a NodeJS console applications that subscribe to Felis broker with multiple subscribers.
+To ease the testing process, I have a .NET console applications that subscribe to Felis broker with multiple subscribers.

 This application contains the logic to subscribe to messages by topic.